Electricity Prices

 How are electricity prices set in Maine?

-In Maine, the default supply price for electricity is set annually through a “standard offer” process administered by the PUC.
-Through this process the PUC solicits competitive bids to supply electricity to customers receiving standard offer service, and the selected bids establish the price of electricity for the following year.
+In Maine, the default residential supply price, or “standard offer” for electricity, is set annually through a competitive bid process administered by the PUC.
+Through this process, the PUC solicits bids to supply electricity to customers receiving standard offer service, and the selected bids establish the price of electricity for the following year.
+For residential and small business customers, the standard offer is a fixed price per kilowatt-hour.
+For larger commercial, institutional, and industrial customers, standard offer prices can vary month-to-month.

 About 90 percent of residential and small business customers in Maine receive the default standard offer price for power.
 All customers have the option to choose an alternative competitive supplier.
 Electricity supply prices offered by competitive electricity suppliers vary.
 Customers shopping for competitive electricity supply are encouraged to review consumer protection resources available from the Office of the Public Advocate.
 Energy suppliers bidding to provide standard offer service largely base their proposals to the PUC on their expectations for wholesale electricity prices in the coming year, as well as other market factors.
 The PUC routinely considers how to most cost-effectively provide energy supply, including reviewing the contract lengths and other mechanisms to bring the lowest cost to ratepayers.